espeak-ng/espeak-ng/docs/voices.md

 	dictionary <name>

-Specifies which pair of dictionary files to use. eg. "english" indicates that `speak-data/en_dict` should be used to translate from words to phonemes.
-This parameter is usually not needed as it is set by default to the first two letters of "language" parameter.
+Specifies which pair of dictionary files to use.
+For example, `en` indicates that `speak-data/en_dict` should be used to translate from words to phonemes.
+This parameter is usually not needed as it is set by default to the value of the "language" parameter.

 ### dictrules